-A long time ago, back in the early 1990s, we were stationed in Philadelphia.
-A friend of a friend (I don’t even remember who) gave me a delicious Pesto recipe and I’ve been making every year since.
-What makes this pesto better than all the rest, in my humble opinion, is the addition of butter.
+A long time ago, back in the early 1990s, a friend of a friend (I don’t even remember who) gave me a delicious Pesto recipe and I’ve been making every year since.
+What makes my favorite pesto better than all the rest, in my humble opinion, is the addition of butter.
 Yes, butter!
 So you know it’s gotta be great, right?
 I’ve never seen a pesto recipe with butter in it.
 Actually, I’ve never actually looked for one to be perfectly honest so it might exist.
 Now, I’m sure this recipe is not authentic but the girl that gave it to me was Italian so I’m going with it.
 Whenever I ask my husband what he wants to eat, I can pretty much guess he’ll say pesto pasta!
 He loves this pesto so much I wouldn’t be surprised if I found him eating it with just a spoon and no pasta!
 Yes, it’s that darn good.

 During summer when it’s easy to find big bunches of basil at the local farmers markets or grocery store, I make up several batches of pesto and freeze it in containers to enjoy throughout the winter.
 It freezes really well and doesn’t turn an ugly color.